 - It went further to describe management as a human action including designs to facilitate the production of a useful outcome for a system - Therefore waste management can also be described as human actions including Designs, Planning, Organizing, Staffing, Leading or Directing and controlling an organization or system for the purpose of accomplishing a goals. - The goals to be accomplished with waste management are; - To reduce the effects of waste on human health.
 (Public Health reasons) - To reduce the effects of waste on the Environment.
-(Prevent air, water and soil pollution) Our existence... - To maintain and improve the aesthetics - And lastly, for resource recovery (Food, Raw-materials, Energy etc)
+(Prevent air, water and soil pollution) - Our existence... - To maintain and improve the aesthetics - And lastly, for resource recovery (Material recovery for recycling and treatment purposes, also Energy Recovery etc)